 Citizen's Police Academy

-The next session of Citizen Police Academy (CPA) will begin the third Friday of October.
-This is a once a month class that primarily meets every third Friday of the month between October to May.
-It meets from 8:30 am until 4:30 pm.
+The Citizen Police Academy (CPA) generally begins the first Wednesday of March at 6:00 PM.
+The CPA goes for eight weeks, meeting once a week every Wednesday from 6:00 PM to 9:00 PM.
+In addition there will be two Saturday mornings in April in which participant will get to participate in hands on activities.
 Participants will learn about topics ranging from uniform patrol, criminal investigation to defensive tactics and firearms.
-Class will include classroom discussion and hands-on activities.
+Classes will include classroom discussion and hands-on activities that will help participants understand the challenges and responsibilities related to Law Enforcement.
 Participation in the hands-on activities is strictly voluntary.
 You do not have to do anything you are not comfortable with.

 An application form for entry into the CPA (PDF) can be downloaded.